-More and more products with prebiotics, probiotics, or both are popping up on grocery store shelves.
+More and more products with prebiotics, probiotics and/or digestive enzymes are popping up on grocery store shelves.
 What exactly are these “biotics” and why are they so popular?
 Have you ever wondered whether or not your pet needs them too?

 1. What are probiotics?